Oto-Manguean languages: Popolocan

-The Popolocan language group includes the seven different varieties of Popoloca which are spoken in southern Puebla state near Tehuacán and Tepexi de Rodríguez (c.
+The Popolocan language group includes the seven different varieties of Popoloca that are spoken in southern Puebla, near Tehuacán and Tepexi de Rodríguez (c.
 30,000 speakers), and the closely related Chocho language (c.
 700 speakers) spoken in Northern Oaxaca state, and the 8 different Mazatecan languages spoken in northern Oaxaca (c.
 120,000 speakers), and the nearly extinct Ixcatec language spoken in Santa María Ixcatlán (< 8 speakers).
-The Popolocan languages should not be confused with the languages called Popoluca spoken in the state of Veracruz, which belong to the unrelated Mixe–Zoquean language family.
+The Popolocan languages should not be confused with the languages called Popoluca, which are spoken in Veracruz and belong to the unrelated Mixe–Zoquean language family.
 The Mazatecan languages are known for their prolific use of whistled speech.

 Zapotecan

 The location of Zapotec dialect groups within the state of Oaxaca.

 The Zapotecan subgroup is formed by the Zapotec languages (c.
-785,000 speakers of all varieties) and the related Chatino languages (c.
+785,000 speakers of all varieties) and the related Chatino language (c.
 23,000 speakers).
-They are all traditionally spoken in central and southern Oaxaca, but have been spread throughout Mexico and even into the United States through recent labor related migrations.
+All are traditionally spoken in central and southern Oaxaca, but they have been spread throughout Mexico and even into the United States through recent labor-related migrations.

 Zapotec languages and dialects fall into four broad geographic divisions: Zapoteco de la Sierra Norte (Northern Zapotec), Valley Zapotec, Zapoteco de la Sierra Sur (Southern Zapotec), and Isthmus Zapotec.
-Northern Zapotec languages are spoken in the mountainous region of Oaxaca, in the Northern Sierra Madre mountain ranges; Southern Zapotec languages and are spoken in the mountainous region of Oaxaca, in the Southern Sierra Madre mountain ranges; Valley Zapotec languages are spoken in the Valley of Oaxaca, and Isthmus Zapotec languages are spoken in the Isthmus of Tehuantepec.
-The Ethnologue recognizes 57 varieties of Zapotec and 6 varieties of Chatino by distinct ISO codes.
+Northern Zapotec languages are spoken in the mountainous region of Oaxaca, in the Northern Sierra Madre mountain ranges.
+Southern Zapotec languages and are spoken in the mountainous region of Oaxaca, in the Southern Sierra Madre mountain ranges.
+Valley Zapotec languages are spoken in the Valley of Oaxaca.
+Isthmus Zapotec languages are spoken in the Isthmus of Tehuantepec.
+Ethnologue recognizes 57 varieties of Zapotec and 6 varieties of Chatino by distinct ISO codes.